KStateMachine/kstatemachine/README.md

         }

         onTransition { sourceState, targetState, event, argument ->
-            // it is possible to listen all transitions in one place
+            // It is possible to listen to all transitions in one place
-            // instead of listening each transition separately }
+            // instead of listening to each transition separately }

-        // set logger to enable internal state machine logging on your platform logger = StateMachine.Logger { println(it) }
+        // Set Logger to enable internal state machine logging on your platform logger = StateMachine.Logger { println(it) }

-        // it is possible to set custom ignored event handler
+        // Set custom IgnoredEventHandler
         // for event that does not match any transition,
-        // for example to throw exceptions on ignored events ignoredEventHandler = StateMachine.IgnoredEventHandler { _, _, _ ->
+        // for example to throw exceptions on ignored events ignoredEventHandler = StateMachine.IgnoredEventHandler { currentState, event, argument -> error("$currentState does not have transition for $event with $argument") }

-        }

-        // you can set custom pending event handler which is triggered
+        // Set custom PendingEventHandler which is triggered
-        // if processEvent() is called while previous processEvent() is not complete pendingEventHandler = StateMachine.PendingEventHandler { pendingEvent, _ ->
+        // if processEvent() is called while previous processEvent() is still processing pendingEventHandler = StateMachine.PendingEventHandler { pendingEvent, _ ->
             error(
                 "$this can not process pending $pendingEvent " +